jcaillon/valet/docs/content/docs/500.working-on-bash/_index.md

 ### Autocompletion on Valet library functions

-You can use the Valet [vscode snippets](https://github.com/jcaillon/valet/edit/main/extras/valet.code-snippets):
+You can use the Valet [vscode snippets](https://github.com/jcaillon/valet/edit/main/extras/valet.code-snippets) which should be generated locally using the `valet self document` command.

+Then:

 - copy this file in your repository under the `.vscode` directory (you can chose to ignore this in git or push it).
 - or copy this file as `shellscript.json` in your user snippets folder (`%APPDATA%\Code\User\snippets` in windows).